From pensions and taxes to healthcare and social clubs, we explain everything you need to know about retiring in Austria.

 As well as doctors, the E-card also gives you access to online services.
 You should look for a doctor’s surgery that says Kassenarzt (contracted doctor) or Alle Kassen (all insurers).
 You won’t have to pay to see these doctors, however, you will have to pay to see a private doctor.
 The cost should be 20% with your insurer reimbursing the rest.

 Private healthcare is available in Austria for those who would rather not use public healthcare.
 Typically, this means zero waiting times, a larger choice of physicians, clinics, and hospitals.
 Most individuals who take out private health insurance use it to supplement their public insurance.
-You can find more detailed information in our Guide to the healthcare system in Austria and Getting health insurance in Austria.
+You can find more detailed information in our guides to the healthcare system in Austria and getting health insurance in Austria.

 Other support for pensioners retiring in Austria

 Austria as a whole is very senior-friendly and provides generous discounts to pensioners.
 For instance, the senior travel discount, ÖBB Vorteilscard Senior, allows anyone above the age of 64 to travel on Austrian trains.
 This will rise to 65 as of 2022.
 Remarkably, the card enables seniors to travel for a little as €29 per year.
 Furthermore, you only need to bring along identification to prove your eligibility.

 Most bus companies and other forms of transport in Austria also offer pensioner discounts on travel.
 Furthermore, many attractions offer substantial discounts.
 You will even find that some hotels offer discounts for senior citizens.
 Therefore, it’s always worth mentioning when you book anything in Austria.

 - Social security rights in Austria – European Commission guide on social security rights in Austria